 PLEASE MAKE SURE YOUR HORSE IS COMFORTABLE WITH BICYCLES BEFORE CONSIDERING THIS EVENT!

 Team entry includes hot meal provided by Midwest Horse Camp for after the ride, "rolling" support vehicles, access to onsite changing rooms and showers (weather permitting), and one-day Hoosier National Forest bridal pass for each team member.
 All equine team members will be entered into a raffle at the end of the day for goodies and prize packs from our sponsors!

 ~ Will there be SAG support?
 What should I carry with me?

-A "rolling sag" will be available during the event and will carry water and other SAG supplies, but participants should plan to carry with them any/all items the may need for the day.
-Each rider should be well prepared to deal with the physical and mechanical problems that may arise.
+A stationary sag will be available at the Hickory Grove Cemetery and Hickory Ridge Fire Tower, however, each rider should be well prepared to deal with the physical and mechanical problems that may arise.
+Participants should plan to carry with them any/all items they may need for the day.
 Each rider is STRONGLY ENCOURAGED to always have the following items available to them:

 * Course maps* At least 70 ounces of water

 * Hand pump or at least two C02 cartridges and an inflation device